iamalreadynoob/wolta-docs/docs/source/modeltools.rst

 =========    =================    ===============================================================================
 algo_type    algorithm keyword    class
 =========    =================    ===============================================================================
-clf          all                  if the list has it at index zero then it presumes that it contains all keywords clf          cat                  CatBoostClassifier clf          ada                  AdaBoostClassifier clf          dtr                  DecisionTreeClassifier
+clf/reg      all                  if the list has it at index zero then it presumes that it contains all keywords clf          cat                  CatBoostClassifier clf          ada                  AdaBoostClassifier clf          dtr                  DecisionTreeClassifier